-The Stanford Game Design Thinking Research Group studies the intersection of game design (as a science), behavior design, and design thinking.
+The Stanford Game Design Thinking Research Group studies the intersection of game design (as a science), behavior design, and neuroscience.

 The Stanford Game Design Thinking Research Group is a project of the Stanford Peace Innovation Lab.
-We study the intersection of game design (as a science), behavior design, and design thinking.
-Game Design Thinking is not about programming apps or adding gamification badges.
-Game Design Thinking draws on game mechanics, narrative design, psychology and economics.
+We study the intersection of game design (as a science), behavior design, and neuroscience.

 We play and deconstruct a wide range of digital and analog games in order to construct game design frameworks.
 We then use these frameworks to create and launch projects along with our partners.
 These projects facilitate the connection of people and improvement in their lives.
 Studying the social layer in games is an important part of what we do, and we find ways to incorporate social in our work.

 Learn more about Game Design Thinking at http://gdt.stanford.edu